chrispage1/mariadb-action/README.md

     mysql root password: ${{ secrets.RootPassword }} # Required if "mysql user" is empty, default is empty.
 The root superuser password mysql user: 'developer' # Required if "mysql root password" is empty, default is empty.
 The superuser for the specified database.
 Can use secrets, too mysql password: ${{ secrets.DatabasePassword }} # Required if "mysql user" exists.
 The password for the "mysql user"
+    name: 'my_mariadb' # Optional, default value is empty.
+The name of the container skip existing: true # Optional, default value is false.
+Skip the set-up if a container with the 'name' parameter already exists
 ```

 See [Docker Hub](https://hub.docker.com/_/mariadb) for available versions.